leptimax/C-Battleship/README.md

 # C-Battleship
-My version of the battleship game coded in C language during my studies and available on linux and windows
+This is a battleship game coded in C language, available on Linux and Windows.
+It was developed by me and Lulios during our studies, we named our group project at the time "Dabbing Meerkats Studio".

 ## Linux Install